Inkering/printnoser/index.md

 ## Purpose

-We built a diagnosis tool for identifying and alerting print farm managers and makerspace employees of 3D print failures.
+We sought to evaluate the effectiveness of print head acceleration as a diagnosis tool for identifying and alerting print farm managers and makerspace employees of 3D print failures.

-Anyone who uses 3D printers on a regular basis can benefit from the introduction of this tool into their printing process.
+Anyone who uses 3D printers on a regular basis could benefit from the introduction of this tool into their printing process.
 In particular, anyone who is responsible for managing a large number of printers, or who services and maintains 3d printers as a small portion of their overall duties.
 People working